kkoutela/kkoutela/README.md

-👋 Hi, I’m @kkoutela
+# 👋 Hi, I’m @kkoutela
+# 👀 About me
-👀 I’m a passionate Data Engineer based in Thessaloniki, Greece, with over a year of experience in BI engineering.
-I specialize in designing interactive, user-friendly Power BI reports that transform data into actionable insights.
+I’m a passionate Data Engineer based in Thessaloniki, Greece, with over a year of experience in BI engineering.
+I specialize in designing interactive, user-friendly Power BI reports that transform data into actionable insights and developing efficient ETL processes.
+Always striving to sharpen my technical expertise—particularly in Power BI, SQL, and Python—while continuously enhancing my soft skills to better collaborate with and support teams.
+# 💼 Educational Background
-🌱 I hold an M.Sc. in Data Science and a B.Sc. in Mathematics.
+I hold an M.Sc. in Data Science and a B.Sc. in Mathematics.
+# 💻 Currently Learning
-💻 Currently, I’m working on an exciting project focused on Image Recognition.
+I’m working on an exciting project focused on Image Recognition.

 <!---